Functional calculus and martingale representation formula for integer-valued measures: Examples

 Noticing that $M^n$ has finite variation and is therefore well defined as a pathwise integral, and that since $X$ being spectrally negative, it never reaches its maximum when it jumps, we compute

 which -- by using the martingale representation formula -- yields:

 To continue: when using functional It\^o calculus, pathwise computations -- when available -- are fairly straigthforward.
-But the price one has to pay for that is to be able to justify the convergence in $\mathcal{M}^2_{\mathbb{P}}(\mu)$ of an approximating martingale sequence to the desired one.
-In the rest of this example, we shall therefore justify such a convergence.
+But the price one has to pay for that is to be able to justify the convergence in $\mathcal{I}^2_{\mathbb{P}}(\mu)$ of an approximating martingale sequence to the desired one.
+This is the focus of the rest of this example.
 We have:

+The constant $C$ comes from expanding the square and using the inequality $2ab\leq a^2+b^2$ on the cross-terms.
 We shall now show that all terms on the left-hand side tend to zero.
 Results in Dia \cite{DI13} on small-jump truncations approximations prove useful here, and we use several of them.
 Term (\ref{kwl5}) tends to zero: the proof relies on noticing the residual $X(t)-X^n(t)$ is a martingale and using Doob's martingale inequality for the sup (see Dia \cite{DI13}, proof of proposition 2.10).
 In term (\ref{kwl1}), notice that the integrand is always less than $1$.
 Hence

 and the integral is deterministic, so the expectation vanishes, and this term tends to zero.
 Taking term (\ref{kwl3}),

 Moreover, by Proposition 2.2 in Dia \cite{DI13}, $e^{2\alpha X^n(t)}$ converges to $e^{2\alpha X(t)}$ in the following norm: